-This penalty is generally 5% of the unpaid taxes for each month or part of month it is late, up to 25% of your unpaid tax.
-If the return is more than 60 days lates, the minimum penalty is $135 or 100% of the unpaid tax, whichever is smaller.
+The penalty for filing late is 5% of the unpaid taxes for each month or part of the month your return is late, and includes up to 25% of your unpaid tax.
+If the return is more than 60 days late, the minimum penalty is $135 or 100% of the unpaid tax, whichever is smaller.

 Failure-to-file penalties typically cost more than failure-to-pay penalties, so if you need more filing time, you can e-file your tax extension in minutes with ExpressExtension.
 To e-file IRS Form 4868, click the "Start E-Filing Now" button.

 - If I am married, do I need to file a separate personal income tax extension for my spouse?
 How should I file for a federal income tax extension jointly vs. separately?

 - What if I am an “Out-of-the-Country” tax filer?

 - I have filed my extension before the deadline, but my CPA has filed my original 1040 return on the due date.
 Will it cause any issues?